 Day time won’t be too hot or cold.
-You will have moderate walk in the tough terrains.
+You will have a moderate walk in the tough terrains.
 But, the evenings are colder.
-Night temperature will be colder till the next morning.
+The night temperature will be colder till the next morning.

 EBC weather in September

-The weather is quite unpredictable in this part of the country.
+Weather is quite unpredictable in this part of the country.
 The weather could be better or worse.
 So, you need to be ready to encounter little rain or snow during the trek.
 It is possible that rain stops earlier too.
-If so, the stable and clear weather offers you spectacular views.
+If so, stable and clear weather offers you spectacular views.

 In lower elevations, the monsoon rain washes the landscapes.
 This makes the surrounding tranquil and clear.
 The chances of dark clouds blocking the beautiful scenarios are lesser.

-There are many Teahouses for your meals and accommodation purposes on the Everest Base Camp Trekking route.
-During Everest Base Camp trek in early September, you won’t have to encounter more crowds as in the main seasons.
+There are many Teahouses for your meals and accommodation purposes on the EBC Trekking route.
+During Everest Base Camp trek in September beginning, you won’t have to encounter more crowds as in the main seasons.

-The Tea Houses provide you rooms and foods.
+The tea houses provide you with rooms and food.
 In many places, they provide blankets along with the rooms.
 But, carrying your own sleeping bag is highly recommended.

 The Tea Houses have small rooms.
 They provide basic lodging experience during your trek.
 In the mountains, do not expect high standard rooms.

-Some places in Everest Base Camp Trek only have small Tea Houses that may not be comfortable sometime.
+Some places in this trek only have small Tea Houses that may not be comfortable sometime.
 In places like Lobuche and Gorakshep, teahouses are few in number.
-If you are a single trekker you may need to share your room with someone else of same sex.
+If you are a single trekker you may need to share your room with someone else of the same sex.

-During the trek to Everest Base Camp, you get few options for food as you ascend higher.
-So, while planning your Everest Base Camp trek, it is necessary that you know what food will be available to you along the route.
+During the trek to Everest Base Camp, you get a few options for food as you ascend higher.
+So, while planning your trek, it is necessary that you know what food will be available to you along the route.
 You should also keep in mind what food you’ll need to bring yourself.

 You will always be able to get three meals a day on the Everest Base Camp trek.

-We recommend you to drink at least 3-4 litres of water per day because of the altitude.
-The drinks can include water, tea and soup.
+We recommend you drink at least 3-4 liters of water per day because of the altitude.
+The drinks can include water, tea, and soup.

 A good guide will supply filtered water.
 Along the route, you can buy bottled water at most tea houses and shops.
 The tea houses will generally be more expensive than in the main cities like Kathmandu.
 Since porters or Yaks transport foods and other essential materials to high latitudes, their price is higher.

 Tea houses generally serve tea and well known branded drinks.
-In most of the tea houses, they mix various fruit flavored powders with hot water, orange and lemon in common.
-These drinks are especially helpful during upset stomach.
+In most of the tea houses, they mix various fruit-flavored powders with hot water, orange and lemon in common.
+These drinks are especially helpful during the upset stomach.

 Why Everest Base Camp Trek in September?

-A trek to the Base Camp in early September is always better as there will be less trekkers.
+A trek to the Base Camp in early September is always better as there will be fewer trekkers.
 During early September, it is still monsoon.
-Hence, many fear the landslides, floods and slippery trails in lower elevations.
+Hence, many fear the landslides, floods, and slippery trails in lower elevations.
 So they rather plan the trek in other seasons.

 The temperature during this time is the most favorable.
-Because of favorable temperature you can trek in light clothes during the day.
+Because of the favorable temperature, you can trek in light clothes during the day.
 Since the nights aren’t too cold as in winter, you do not need extra jackets or sleeping bags.

-Sometimes during noon-afternoon the dense clouds may block panoramic views of snow-capped peaks.
-Else, the scenery of the landscape, mountains, and the beautiful nature is breathtaking.
+Sometimes during noon-afternoon, the dense clouds may block panoramic views of snow-capped peaks.
+Else, the scenery of the landscape, mountains, and the beautiful nature are breathtaking.

-The lower altitudes and the forest areas bejewels in green vegetation everywhere.
-Paddy plantations is another attraction.
-The beautiful monsoon flower blossoms and the green landscapes makes the surrounding enjoyable.
+The lower altitudes and the forest areas bejewel in green vegetation everywhere.
+Paddy plantations are another attraction.
+The beautiful monsoon flower blossoms and the green landscapes make the surroundings enjoyable.
 The angelic beauty of the mountains radiates around you.

-Lesser the crowds, higher are the accommodation alternatives.
-September, not being the peak seasons to trek offers you many choices at a quite cheaper price.
+Lesser the crowds, the higher are the accommodation alternatives.
+September, not being the peak season to trek offers you many choices at a quite cheaper price.
 Also, you do not have to compete for comfortable beds, washrooms, hot showers, and meals.

 The normal wind condition of the Everest region has records of 4 km/hr during September.
 This notifies fewer chances of change in weather.
 Despite worrying about the weather you can enjoy your trek to the fullest.

-The suitable temperature and weather of Everest Base Camp in September affects the regulation of flights at the Lukla airport.
-The clear weather offers best visibility.
+The suitable temperature and weather of Everest Base Camp in September affect the regulation of flights at Lukla airport.
+Clear weather offers the best visibility.
 So, there are lesser chances of flight cancellations and delays.
-You do not have to take stress or troubles for the regular flights.
+You do not have to take stress or trouble for regular flights.